12 Bible Verses About Self-Love: And Practical Applications

 Talk to God about anything you notice.
 He wants to show you how to step into the abundant life, but most of us are too busy to pause and be real about where we’re at.
 Regular check-ins can help care for our bodies and souls.

-3. Be gentle with yourself by changing the way you look at yourself.
+3. Love yourself by changing the way you look at yourself.

 Try this mindset for yourself.
 Imagine your most precious loved one when it comes time to care for your body or when critical thoughts arise.
 God can use this mindset to transform your life.
 Most of all, he will align your heart with his heart.
 You are even more precious to him than your most precious loved one is to you.